nodejs/node/doc/api/fs.md

 * Returns: {Promise} Fulfills with the `linkString` upon success.

 Reads the contents of the symbolic link referred to by `path`.
 See the POSIX readlink(2) documentation for more detail.
-The promise is resolved with the `linkString` upon success.
+The promise is fulfilled with the `linkString` upon success.

 The optional `options` argument can be a string specifying an encoding, or an